flippenc/Bootstrap-Percolation/README.md

 -   The file `conjectureCheckingUtilities.sage` contains many functions for automating the process of testing conjectures against lists of graphs and recording the results

--   The file `conjectureCheckingUtilities.sage` contains many functions for automating the process of testing conjectures against lists of graphs and recording the results